Large global solutions for nonlinear Schr\"odinger equations II, mass-supercritical, energy-subcritical cases: Introduction

-\textbf{Organization of the paper.} In Section 2, we give some preliminaries.
-This includes some basic lemmas, some estimates on the linear Schr\"odinger operator and the Fourier integral operators.
-In Section 3, we give the definition of the incoming/outgoing waves, their basic properties, the boundeness in $\dot H^{s_c}(\R^d)$.
+\textbf{Organization of the paper.} In Section 2, we give some preliminaries, which include some basic lemmas, some estimates on the linear Schr\"odinger operator and the Fourier integral operators.
+In Section 3, we give the definitions of the incoming/outgoing waves, their basic properties, the boundeness in $\dot H^{s_c}(\R^d)$.
 In Section 4, we give some supercritical spacetime estimates on the incoming/outgoing linear flow.
 In Section 5, we give the proof of the main theorem.